 Elizabeth Ann Neary

 Position title: Project Assistant (2020--)

 Phone: 608.262.3855, Room 216

 Elizabeth is a Ph.D.
-Candidate in the Department of Spanish & Portuguese.
+Candidate in the Department of Spanish & Portuguese at UW–Madison.
 She specializes in cultural exchanges between Christians and Muslims on the Iberian Peninsula during the 16th and 17th centuries.
 Her dissertation title is Perfidious Liaisons Mixed Marriage in Early Modern Spanish Literature.
 She earned an M.A. from Middlebury College and a B.A. from Muhlenberg College.